astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 If you start with about 2000 Quality (which should be easy enough), this should give you an HQ end product every time.

+**Important Note**: you'll need a proc of [Stroke of Genius](http://xivdb.com/action/50351/stroke+of+genius) to get by with 510 CP - you need 517 without it.
+Specialists always proc this ability.
+If you don't get it, skip one of the Prudent Touches at steps 16-20.

 ```
 /ac "Muscle Memory" <me> <wait.3>